mbrt/gmailctl/README.md

 ## Install

-gmailctl is written in Go and requires at least Go version 1.15.
+gmailctl is written in Go and requires at least Go version 1.17.
 Make sure to setup your [$GOPATH](https://golang.org/doc/code.html#GOPATH) correctly, including the `bin` subdirectory in your `$PATH`.

 ```
-go get -u github.com/mbrt/gmailctl/cmd/gmailctl
+go install github.com/mbrt/gmailctl/cmd/gmailctl@latest
 ```

 Alternatively, if you're on macOS, you can install easily via Homebrew: